Hand Coloring Photos

 My Rediscovery of Hand Painting

 In 2020, along with many others, I found I had a lot time on my hands.
 COVID had sidelined my other passions (running in organized foot races and volunteering at my local zoo).
-So I decided to give hand coloring another try - it should be easy, right?.
+So, I decided to give hand coloring another try - it should be easy, right?
 There are plenty of vintage baseball photos in the public domain, so it seemed all I needed was to find a good photo lab that could produce quality black & white photos on fiber board and then refresh my Marshall’s Oil paint collection.
 Unfortunately, technology conspired against me.

 Zack Wheat on Canvas, Hand Colored

-I spend several futile Internet hours trying to find a neighborhood photo lab.
+I spend several hours searching for a neighborhood photo lab.
 Even worse, I was unable to locate a reliable source for Marshall Oil’s paints.
 This was not going to be easy.
 My next step was a long conversation with a sales rep at Dick Blick’s Art Supply who told me what I was doing was similar to ‘glazing’, an old artistic technique of applying transparent oil paint on to an image to alter and enhance the underlying image.
 After several more hours of Internet research, I found a technique referred to as ‘grisaille’, an art technique used by the Dutch masters.
 Back then, oil paint was expensive, and one way around this cost issue was to create a grayscale under layer, let it dry, apply a fixative to prevent bleeding of the under layer and then enhance the fixed grayscale image using transparent oil paint.
 I was encouraged to find that Vermeer’s “Girl with a Pearl Earring” was painted using this technique.
 It sounded like a solution.

 Over the next few months I experimented with variations of paper and canvas, fixatives and oil paints before I came up with a working solution.
 My solution was to find a digital image in the public domain and print it with an ink jet printer on to coated canvas.
 Red River Blanco Matte Canvas is my preferred choice as it is pre-coated, requires no fixative and creates a sharp grayscale, under-layer image.
 Next paint over the grayscaled under-layer image using transparent oil paint.
 I use Schmincke Mussini transparent oil paints and will sprinkle in a few Marshall Oil’s that are left over from years past.
 For fine details, like Yankee pinstripes, I use Prismacolor pencils.